 Read our full review

-For most people looking to get the right smoker thermometer setup, we still think the best value for money is the ThermoPro TP08.
+For most people looking for a quality smoker thermometer setup, we think the Smoke is a better product.

 The build quality, durability and ease of use are all an upgrade over either the Maverick or ThermoPro.
 With a stainless steel braided 47″ probe cable, sturdy silicone buttons and strong hinge mechanism you are getting one of the best temperature monitors money can buy.